simonpcouch/pal/README.md

 - `"roxygen"`: [Document functions with roxygen](https://simonpcouch.github.io/pal/reference/pal_roxygen.html)

+Users have also contributed a number of pals for a wide range of tasks–see `vignette("gallery", package = "pal")` for a gallery of user-contributed pals!

 That said, all you need to create your own pal is a markdown file with some instructions on how you’d like it to work.
 See `prompt_new()` and `directory_load()` for more information, and